fourstix/Elfos-SPI-Displays/README.md

   * splash.asm - Show the Adafruit splash screen on the display.
   * show.asm - Read an show a bitmap graphics image file on the display.
   * pixiecvt.asm - Conversion routines used to read and display a graphics image.
-  * bitmaps.asm - Demo program to draw Adafruit flower bitamps on the display screen.
+  * bitmaps.asm - Demo program to draw Adafruit flower bitmaps on the display screen.
   * blocks.asm - Demo program to draw filled rectangles on the display screen.
   * boxes.asm - Demo program to draw rectangles on the display screen.
   * lines.asm - Demo program to draw lines in a pattern on the display screen.